What’s The Difference? Understanding What Distinguishes Similar ETFs

-With over 1,400 exchange-traded products on the market, investors have likely run into some seemingly “duplicate” offerings.
+With over 1,600 exchange-traded products on the market as of 2014, investors have likely run into some seemingly “duplicate” offerings.
 While many of the “plain vanilla” products have quite a bit in common, there are more than a handful of funds which offer seemingly identical exposure, although a closer look under the hood reveals some noteworthy surprises [see 25 Things Every Financial Advisor Should Know About ETFs].
 The old saying “never judge a book by its cover” can certainly help investors when it comes time to doing the proper research necessary for selecting a fund that best suits their objectives and risk tolerance.

 Transparency, one of the many benefits offered through the exchange-traded product structure, allows for investors to take a detailed look under the hood of a product, as most issuers publish a complete list of holdings on a nightly basis.
-In many cases, the holdings of popular products like the S&P 500 SPDR (SPY) are fairly predictable; however, given the impressive evolution of the ETF universe over the last few years, investors are now faced with dozens upon dozens of first-to-market products, which may offer vastly different exposure than their name might suggest [see Never Judge An ETF By Its Cover].
+In many cases, the holdings of popular products like the S&P 500 SPDR (SPY) are fairly predictable; however, given the impressive evolution of the ETF universe, investors are now faced with dozens upon dozens of first-to-market products, which may offer vastly different exposure than their name might suggest [see Never Judge An ETF By Its Cover].